 Bears vs. Steelers preview: Game picks, bold predictions, how to watch

-The Bears are leading the NFC North with a 7-3 record, believe it or not, and are favored to be the Pittsburgh Steelers on Sunday at Soldier Field.
+The Bears, believe it or not, lead the NFC North with a 7-3 record, and are favored to beat the Pittsburgh Steelers on Sunday at Soldier Field.

 They’ll have to do so without their entire starting linebacker corps and their top cornerbacks.
-It remains uncertain whether Steelers quarterback Aaron Rodgers will play with an injury to his non-throwing hand.
+Steelers quarterback Aaron Rodgers will not play because of an injury to his non-throwing hand, so Mason Rudolph will start in his place.

-Let’s set you up with everything you need to know about this contest, which players will play a significant role and who Scott Bair (that’s me!!) and Nicholas Moreano thinks will win in this Bears-Packers game preview:
+Let’s set you up with everything you need to know about this game, which players will play a significant role, and who Scott Bair (that’s me!!) and Nicholas Moreano believes will win in this Bears-Steelers game preview:

 How to watch